hiteshmahto/React-ToDo-App/README.md

 5. Open your web browser and visit `http://localhost:3000` to view the app.

+## Testing

+A [`testingGuidance.md`](/blob/main/testingGuidance.md) file has been added to this repository, providing detailed instructions on how to test the React To-Do App.
+Please refer to that file for guidance on setting up and running tests.

 ## Thanks

 Thank you for using the React To-Do App!
 If you have any feedback or suggestions, please feel free to reach out.